yeojz/filter-chunk-webpack-plugin/README.md

 [![npm][npm-badge]][npm-link]
 [![Build Status][circle-badge]][circle-link]

-This is a webpack plugin that allows you to filter the final output files before they are being written to disk.
+This webpack plugin allows you to filter the list of output files before they are being written / emitted to disk.
+It does not prevent files from `import` or `require` from being processed and bundled, keeping the file references like image assets in your bundled code.

 This is useful if you're creating multiple output bundles with common assets.
 As such, you can use this to omit it in other runs.

-Unlike the [IgnorePlugin][ignore-plugin-package], this does not prevent an `import` or `require` from being bundled, but instead, omits certain files from being written to disk, ensuring that any update of references due to hashing or other processing will still happen.

 ## Installation